rebullm/Bennett-Lab-website/index.md

 %}

 {% capture text %}
-Our mentoring mission to nurture a diverse pipeline of talented and well-trained clinicians and non-clinicians engaged in Patient Oriented Research (POR) using  about informatics methods.
+Our mentoring mission is to nurture a diverse pipeline of talented and well-trained clinicians and non-clinicians engaged in Patient Oriented Research (POR) using informatics methods.
 We strongly believe that organizations with diverse membership are more innovative and serve their communities better, therefore we are passionate recruiting women and those of underrepresented backgrounds to academic medicine and POR and helping them be successful and grow into mentors themselves.